ckaestne/seai/learning_goals.md

 References:

 * 🗎 Vogelsang, Andreas, and Markus Borg. "[Requirements Engineering for Machine Learning: Perspectives from Data Scientists](https://arxiv.org/pdf/1908.04674.pdf)."
 In Proc. of the 6th International Workshop on Artificial Intelligence for Requirements Engineering (AIRE), 2019.
+* 🗎 Siebert, Julien, Lisa Joeckel, Jens Heidrich, Koji Nakamichi, Kyoko Ohashi, Isao Namba, Rieko Yamamoto, and Mikio Aoyama. "[Towards Guidelines for Assessing Qualities of Machine Learning Systems](https://arxiv.org/pdf/2008.11007)."
+In International Conference on the Quality of Information and Communications Technology, pp. 17-31.
+Springer, Cham, 2020.
+* 🗎 Strubell, Emma, Ananya Ganesh, and Andrew McCallum. "[Energy and Policy Considerations for Deep Learning in NLP](https://arxiv.org/pdf/1906.02243.pdf)."
+In *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics*, pp. 3645-3650.
+2019.